Costa Rica

 Select passport type

-The Republic of Bulgaria does not have an operational embassy in Costa Rica.
-The Embassy accredited for Costa Rica is the one in Mexico City, Mexico.
+The Republic of Bulgaria does not have a functioning embassy in Costa Rica.
+Costa Rica is serviced by the Embassy in Mexico City, Mexico.

 Embassy of the Republic of Bulgaria in Mexico